cameron-coe/Passion_Projects/README.md

 # Cameron Coe's Budget Managing Application
-An application that lets users create budgets and break down each item into more specific components.
+An application that lets users create budgets and break down each item down into more specific components.
 <br>
 <br>